ndd21/PHYS281/docs/demo-unit-tests.md

             return None
 ```

-We could then write a test script (preferably writing it just after we have defined each function)
+We could then write a test script (preferably writing in conjunction with our main code file, i.e.,
-that checks these functions/classes with known inputs and pre-calculated expected results, e.g.,
+just after we have defined each function) that checks these functions/classes with known inputs and
-areas We could have a file called `test_shapes.py` containing the following:
+pre-calculated expected results, e.g., areas.
+We could have a file called `test_shapes.py`
+containing the following:

 ```python
 import shapes